levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 Number(23)
 ```

 That was quite a journey, but we are finally here.
 With only 175 lines of code, we managed to read text and add two numbers together.
-Talk about doing things the hard way, but it is definitely more fun and informative than just typing them into a Google search field.
+Talk about doing things the hard way, but it is definitely more fun and informative than just typing it into a Google.

 Source code is available [here](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=8c50fd21a8b49b92005addc503bf22e6).